gildor2/UEViewer/README.md

 Building the source code
 ------------------------

-We are using own build system to compile UModel.
+We are using own build system to compile UE Viewer.
 You may find a Perl script in *Tools/genmake*.
 This script generates makefiles from some human-friendly project format.
 After that you may build generated makefile using 'nmake' for Visual Studio or 'make' for gcc.
 Build process is controlled with *build.sh* script.